MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-revoscaler.md

 ### Data Cleaning, Exploration, and Manipulation

 When working with a new data set, the first step is to clean and explore.
-With RevoScaleR, you can quickly obtain information about your data set (e.g., how many rows and variables) and the variables in your data set (e.g., name, data type, value labels).
+With RevoScaleR, you can quickly obtain information about your data set (e.g., how many rows and variables) and the variables in your data set (such as name, data type, value labels).
 With RevoScaleR’s summary statistics and cube functionality, you can examine summary information about your data and quickly plot histograms or relationships between variables.

 RevoScaleR also provides all of the power of R to use in data transformations and manipulations.
 In RevoScaleR’s data step functionality, you can specify R expressions to transform specific variables and have them automatically applied to a single data frame or to each block of data as it is read in from an .xdf file.
 You can create new variables, recode variables, and set missing values with all the flexibility of the R language.